adammaus/minikube-flask-example/README.md

 Check that you haven't set hte envrionment variables for Minikube.

 ### Cleaning up Kubernetes
-kubectl delete deployments --all kubectl delete services --all kubectl delete pods --all
+kubectl delete deployments --all;
+kubectl delete services --all;
+kubectl delete pods --all;